Featured image of The Ultimate 3D Printing Filament for Anything You Leave Outdoors is ASA Source: AzureFilm

 Image of: <span class="link" data-action="modal-open" data-modal-ajax="/en/product-overlay/338453/limit/0/">Flashforge</span>

-Flashforge, a well-known 3D printer manufacturer, also makes their own industrial-grade ASA filament.
+Flashforge, a well-known 3D printer manufacturer, also makes its own industrial-grade ASA filament.
 It comes highly recommended by customers for its ease of printing, superior layer adhesion, and glossy finish.
 In addition, users report minimal warping and stringing.

 • Size: 1.75 mm (1 kg)